bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

      * @param _startTime the new timestamp to start counting */
     // BK OK - WARNING - The owner can execute `updateStartTime(...)` as long as the current `startTime` is in the future.
-The new `startTime` has no boundary checks so be careful when executing this function function updateStartTime(uint128 _startTime) external onlyOwner {
+The new `startTime` has no boundary checks so be careful when executing this function
+    // BK NOTE - Ideally should emit an event function updateStartTime(uint128 _startTime) external onlyOwner {
         // BK OK
         require(startTime > _currentBlockTimestamp(), "Previous start time must not be reached");